Event Chair and Committee Members, Freedom from Workplace Bullying Week (October 2019 and 2020)

 1 person is interested

-The Corner Community Center and the Baltimore Job Hunters Support Group would like to host a series of events during the week of October 14-18, 2018 (and plan for October 2019) in honor of Freedom from Workplace Bullying Week.
+The Corner Community Center and the Baltimore Job Hunters Support Group would like to host a series of events during the second week of October 2019 and 2020 in honor of Freedom from Workplace Bullying Week.
 Workplace Bullying is an increasing problem in the US and around the world.

 Workplace Bullying is repeated, health-harming mistreatment of one or more persons (the targets) by one or more perpetrators.
 It is abusive conduct that is :